andersnygaard/Paradox-sailboat/README.md

 Despite its small size, the Paradox can accommodate two people comfortably for coastal cruising.
 This makes it an ideal boat for solo adventurers or couples.
 It incorporates about 18 and a half gallons or 70 liters of fresh water ballast, a feature that enhances stability and sailing performance without significantly increasing the boat's weight or draft.

-### Length Overall and Length Waterline
+### Beam, Draft, Length Overall and Length Waterline

-The Paradox measures 13 feet 10 inches or 4.2 meters in overall length and has a waterline length of 13 feet 5 inches  or 4.1 meters.
-This compact size contributes to the boat’s agility and ease of handling, making it ideal for single-handed sailing or cruising in confined waters.

-### Beam and Draft

-The beam of the Paradox, at 4 feet and a half inch or 1.23 meters, provides a balance between stability and the ability to navigate narrow channels.
-The boat's draft is surprisingly shallow at just 9 inches or 23 centimeters, allowing it to sail in waters that are inaccessible to many other vessels.
-This shallow draft is central to the Paradox's design philosophy, emphasizing versatility and exploration.
+The Paradox sailboat spans an overall length of approximately 13 feet 10 inches or 4.2 meters and five inches or 10 centimeters shorter at the waterline.
+Its beam, measuring just over 4 feet or roughly 1.2 meters, helps provide a stable and maneuverable design suitable for navigating narrow passages.
+A standout feature of the Paradox is its shallow draft, at just 9 inches or 23 centimeters, enhancing its ability to traverse waters that remain off-limits to many larger vessels.

 ### Mast Height, Sail Area and Displacement